In this document you will learn how to get started with debugging on mobile devices and covers the following solutions:

 - On your computer, launch Chrome and browse to

-- Connect your device to your machine via USB cable.
+- Connect your device to your machine using a USB cable.
 On your device, you will be prompted with a dialog asking if you would like to allow USB debugging.
-Choose OK to allow your computer to connect to your device.
+Select Allow to let your computer to connect to your device.

 - On your device, open the Chrome app and browse to a web page.